animenon/textClassifier/README.md

 ##How to Run?
 Run the python script.
 It uses the train.csv & test.csv for training and testing.
-It generates an output csv file(output.csv).
+It generates an output csv file(output.txt).

 ##Output
 Output contains ID & Topic feilds.